Board Members in the IEF

 During her career, Barbara achieved an Honours Degree in Management and Business Studies at Queen’s University Belfast.
 She also completed the Leaders for Tomorrow Programme at the Kennedy School of Government, Harvard University.

 Barbara is currently Vice Chair of the Board of Governors at Corran Integrated Primary School and Nursery, Larne.
-As a Governor she serves on the Educational, Pastoral Care and Admissions Sub-Committee and Finance, Staffing and General Purposes Sub-Committee.
+As a Governor she serves on the Finance, Staffing and General Purposes Sub-Committee.

-In her spare time she enjoys reading, running and travelling.
+In her spare time she enjoys reading and travelling.

 Michael is an economist by training and has 25 years’ experience working in Government, North and South, in the Irish energy sector and in strategic communications.
 He has a BSSc (Economics) and MSSc from Queen’s University, Belfast and a range of other qualifications including a postgraduate Diploma in Advanced Statistical Methods from Trinity College, Dublin.